whoisoldman/ansible-playbooks/apache_ubuntu2204/readme.md

-# Apache on Ubuntu 18.04
+# Apache on Ubuntu 22.04

-This playbook will install the Apache 2 web server on an Ubuntu 18.04 machine, as explained in the guide on [How to Use Ansible to Install and Configure Apache on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-use-ansible-to-install-and-set-up-apache-on-ubuntu-18-04).
+This playbook will install the Apache 2 web server on an Ubuntu 22.04 machine.
 A virtualhost will be created with the options specified in the `vars/default.yml` variable file.

 ## Settings